shanapu/MyStore/.github/PULL_REQUEST_TEMPLATE/pull_request.md

 ---

-# Thank you for contribute to the MyStore project! :heart:
+# Thank you for contribute to the MyStore project!
 **Please just one feature/plugin change per pull request, splitt many changes to different pull requests.
 Thanks**

   - [ ] I have checked that my PR [doesn't exist yet](https://github.com/shanapu/MyStore/pulls).